-- Our immune system sees the spike protein pieces on the surfaces of our cells and knows that they don’t belong there.
+- When we are vaccinated, the spike proteins show on the surfaces of our cells.
+Our immune system sees them and knows that they don’t belong there.

 - Our bodies react by building an immune response.
 It makes antibodies that can act against the COVID-19 virus’s spike protein and it prepares immune cells.
 This will protect us if we are exposed to the virus in the future.

 The COVID-19 vaccines differ in how they teach our cells to make the spike protein

 - The vaccines made by Pfizer and Moderna are called mRNA vaccines.
 Messenger RNA (mRNA) is genetic material that tells our bodies how to make proteins.
 The mRNA in the vaccine is wrapped in oily bubbles (known as lipid nanoparticles or LNPs).
 When the mRNA enters our cells, it teaches them how to make copies of the spike protein.

 - The vaccine made by J&J/Janssen Is called a viral vector vaccine.
 It is made of genetic instructions (DNA) inside a ‘viral vector’ that is used to carry the DNA into our cells.
 (The viral vector is a harmless version of a common cold virus).
 Our cells read the genetic material and make mRNA, and this mRNA teaches our cells to make the spike protein.

 You can learn more on the Understanding How COVID-19 Vaccines Work CDC website.